BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Virginia Stats and Trends

-- This year the Cavaliers have 10 turnovers, two fewer than the Cougars have takeaways (12).
+- The Cavaliers have 10 giveaways this season, while the Cougars have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.